Red Velvet Chocolate-Swirled Brownie Bars

 Red velvet fever has begun in advance of Valentine’s Day.
 It’s everywhere.
 Here’s my contribution.

-These red velvet brownies are a cross between a brownie and a bar.
+This recipe tasted like a cross between red velvet brownies and red velvet bars.
 Not over-the-top chocolaty to give them true brownie status, but much fudgier, denser, and richer than your typical bar.

 Classic red velvet is known to have chocolate undertones, but isn’t overly chocolaty, and these easy cocoa powder brownies hit that mark.

 And they’re as far away from red velvet cake that you can get.
 Nothing light, fluffy, or cakey about them.
 They’re smooth, rich, dense, and supremely moist.

 They’re an easy, no-mixer, scratch recipe that comes together in minutes.
 Just as easy as opening a box of red velvet cake mix, but so much better and more unique tasting.

 The chocolate swirls on top help to accentuate the cocoa that’s stirred into the batter.
 The overall chocolate level is present, but not too dark or too intense.

 They’re buttery, rich, and velvety soft and smooth.
 They don’t call it red velvet for nothing.

 To make these red velvet brownie bars, you’ll need:

 - Unsalted butter